How to work in marketing - or a job that's not teaching English - as a foreigner in Japan

 Marketing in Japan vs. marketing in your home country

-Can you get a marketing job in Japan with no marketing experience?
+Can you get a marketing job in Japan with no real marketing experience?

 The 'marketing' bit of the job is almost universal.
 Work on strategy, monitor analytics, manage social media, create and send reports...